Hitomi (satellite): Replacement

 Reports of a Hitomi replacement mission first surfaced on 21 June 2016.
 According to an article from Kyodo News, JAXA was considering a launch of "Hitomi 2" in the early 2020s aboard Japan's new H3 launch vehicle.
 The spacecraft would be a near-copy of Hitomi.
 However, a 27 June 2016 article from The Nikkei stated that some within the Ministry of Education, Culture, Sports, Science and Technology believed it was too early to grant funding for a Hitomi replacement.
 The article also noted that NASA had expressed support for a replacement mission led by Japan.

 On 14 July 2016, JAXA published a press release regarding the ongoing study of a successor.
 According to the press release, the spacecraft would be a remanufacture but with countermeasures reflecting Hitomi's loss, and would be launched in 2020 on a H-IIA launch vehicle.
 The scientific mission of the "ASTRO-H Successor" would be based around the SXS instrument.
 The Minister of Education, Culture, Sports, Science and Technology, Hiroshi Hase, stated during a press conference on 15 July 2016 that funding for Hitomi's successor will be allocated in the fiscal year 2017 budget request, and that he intends to accept the successor mission on the condition that the investigation of Hitomi's destruction is completed and measures to prevent recurrence are done accordingly.
-The X-Ray Imaging and Spectroscopy Mission (XRISM) was approved by JAXA and NASA in April 2017, with launch planned in 2023.
+The X-Ray Imaging and Spectroscopy Mission (XRISM) was approved by JAXA and NASA in April 2017, and successfully launched in September 2023.